lenapot/serenirtyEmailSender/README.md

 # serenirtyEmailSender

-Test Test for sending letters to different recipients, with different titles and attachments
+Test for sending letters to different recipients, with different titles and attachments

 Tests written using Java + Maven + JUnit + Serenity-BDD